tiuub/KP2faChecker/README.md

 ## Data privacy

-Your data will never be sent throught the internet.
-The plugin is requesting a huge json file against an server and compares the domains locally on your computer.
+The plugin is requesting a huge json file from a server and compares the domains inside this json locally on your computer.
+This means your private data will never be sent through the internet.

 ## License